Magma (character)

-Magma (Amara Juliana Olivians Aquilla, also known as Alison Crestmere) is a fictional character appearing in American comic books published by Marvel Comics.
-The character was co-created by Chris Claremont, John Buscema, Glynis Wein and Bob McLeod, and first appears in the series New Mutants and is also associated with various X-Men-related comics.
+Magma (Amara Juliana Olivians Aquilla) is a character appearing in American comic books published by Marvel Comics.
+Created by writer Chris Claremont, and artists Sal Buscema, Glynis Wein, and Bob McLeod, the character first appeared in The New Mutants #8 (October 1983).
+Amara Aquilla belongs to the subspecies of humans called mutants, who are born with superhuman abilities.
+She is known under the codenames Allison Crestmere and Magma.
+She possesses the power to manipulate magma and earth, and can turn into a magmatic form.

-Like other New Mutants characters, Amara was originally depicted as a young mutant aspiring to become a hero.
-She is a mutant with the ability to generate lava and uses the codename Magma.
+Amara is from Nova Roma, a secluded area in Brazil that has similar customs to Ancient Rome.
+She is most known for serving as a member of the New Mutants.
+The character has appeared in other media, notably in X-Men: Legends.

 Publication history

-Magma debuted in The New Mutants #8 (Oct.
-1983), appearing in that title regularly through The New Mutants #57 (Nov.
-1987), in which she departs the titular supergroup to join their rivals, the Hellions.
-Along with the other New Mutants, she appeared as an occasional supporting character in The Uncanny X-Men, with issue #189 (1985) as a salient issue featuring her conflict with Selene at the Hellfire Club.
+Amara Aquilla debuted in The New Mutants #8 (October 1983), and appeared in that title regularly, until The New Mutants #57 (November 1987) when she departs the titular super-group to join their rivals, the Hellions.
+Along with the other New Mutants, she appeared as an occasional supporting character in Uncanny X-Men, with issue #189 (1985) as a salient issue featuring her conflict with Selene at the Hellfire Club.
 After her being dropped from the regular cast, The New Mutants featured two Magma solo stories, occupying the entirety of The New Mutants #62 (April 1988) and The New Mutants #81 (Nov.
 1989).
 The latter was a fill-in issue written while she was still a regular cast member.

 Magma appeared infrequently during the 1990s, but did take part in the "Child's Play" crossover through X-Force #32-33 and The New Warriors #45-46 (1994).
-In X-Force #87-90 (1997), Magma appeared as an antagonist to her former teammates, but her villainous personality was short-lived as she returned to her affiliation with the X-Men in semi-regular publication in New Mutants vol. 2 #3-4, #7-8, #11 and #13 (2003-2004) and as a team member in X-Treme X-Men #34-46 (2004).
-Magma then featured prominently as a member of the 198 remaining mutants on earth in the limited series X-Men: The 198 #1-5 (2006) and then in Young X-Men #1-6 (2008) until returning to regular monthly publication in New Mutants vol. 3 #1 (2009) wherein she remained as a regular character through issue #50 (2012).
+In X-Force #87-90 (1997), Magma appeared as an antagonist to her former teammates, but her villainous personality was short-lived as she returned to her affiliation with the X-Men in semi-regular publication in New Mutants Vol. 2 #3-4, #7-8, #11 and #13 (2003-2004) and as a team member in X-Treme X-Men #34-46 (2004).
+Magma then featured prominently as a member of the 198 remaining mutants on earth in the limited series X-Men: The 198 #1-5 (2006) and then in Young X-Men #1-6 (2008) until returning to regular monthly publication in New Mutants Vol. 3 #1 (2009) wherein she remained as a regular character through issue #50 (2012).